What is Dementia?

 The Cost of Dementia

-• The total estimated global cost of dementia in 2018 reached above $1 trillion dollars.*
+• The total estimated global cost of dementia is now above $1.3 trillion dollars and is expected to rise to $2.8 by 2023.*

 • This means that if global dementia care were a country, it would be the 18th largest economy in the world.
 The annual costs exceed the market values of companies such as Apple ($742 billion) and Google ($368 billion).